thesephist/mira/README.md

 - place: what city do they live in?
 This is useful for remembering to visit people I haven't seen in a while whenever I visit a city for the first time in some time.
 - unstructured notes: things like extracurricular or volunteering involvements, event attendance, hobbies, and other extraneous information that's useful to know, but not trivial.

+If you want to try Mira, there's a fork of Mira [here](https://github.com/abdelhai/mira) that you can one-click deploy on [Deta](https://www.deta.sh)!

 ## ⚠️ Mira is a prototype ⚠️

 This current version of Mira is a "rough draft" of sorts.
 Eventually, I hope to write a version of Mira that's fast, efficient, and works exactly the way I want my workflow to be.
 But a problem here is that I'm not even 100% sure what that workflow _looks like_ yet -- I've never had anything that worked super well for me, so my current workflow is pretty ad-hoc and haphazard.